eginwong/course-notes/cloud/azure/AZ-203/create-containerized-solutions.md

   - to show tags, run the same specifying `show-tags` and `--repository <name>`
 - to run image from registry, `docker run <acrLoginServer>/hello-world:v1`

-### Create ACR, create, prep, push
+## Create ACR, create, prep, push
 - create resource group, `az group create --name ... --location ...`
 - create acr
 - login to acr
 - to query acr, `az acr show --name <acrName> --query loginServer --output table`
 - tag image

-### Create AKS cluster
+## Create AKS cluster
 - only pay for the agent nodes, not the masters
 - for improved security and mgmt, AKS can integrate with Azure AD and use K8s RBAC
 - for scaling, can use horizontal pod autoscaler or cluster autoscaler
 - supports creation of GPU enabld node pools (single or multiple GPU enabled VMs allowed)
-- can mount storage volume sfor persistent data
+- can mount storage volumes for persistent data
 - can be deployed into an existing vnetwork and every pod in the cluster has an assigned IP address and can directly communicate with other pods in the cluster, and other nodes in the vnet
 - can work well with K8S ingress resources as normal
 - Helm, Draft, and other tools work seamlessly with AKS